Cefbic/STIG-Implementation-Remediations-Win11/README.md

 This repository is focused on automating the remediation of **STIGs** on Windows operating systems using **PowerShell scripts**.
 The scripts are designed to address specific security requirements outlined in each **STIG ID** and can be run in environments that need to adhere to DoD or similar security standards.

-Keep reading to see an example of how I handled a STIG implementation using PowerShell scripts for automation, and also the benefits of using automated remediation vs manual remediation.
-For detailed information on individual STIGs and their associated remediations, I made use of **[stigaview.com](https://stigaview.com/products/win11/v2r3/)**, a comprehensive resource that provides in-depth insights into each STIG.
+Keep reading to see an example of how I handled a STIG implementation using PowerShell scripts for automation, I made use of **[stigaview.com](https://stigaview.com/products/win11/v2r3/)**, a comprehensive resource that provides in-depth insights into each STIG.